 - From your graph, in which months are the most native trees in flower?

 - Lots of pollen is needed in spring when bee colonies are growing quickly.
 Do you think the native trees on your graph offer this?

 - If you only planted native trees, which months of the year have the smallest number of flower types available for bees?
-Which non-native trees are the best for filling in these times?
+Which non-native tree would you grow to help bees in these difficult months?

 - Do bees forage much in winter?

 Hints and tips